BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

    - `download.sh`: UNIX shell script,  which when executed will download the files, and then checksum them.
 This is supported on any Linux or MacOS/BSD system, so long as `curl` is installed.

-8. When you run `download.py`, `download.sh` or `download.ps1`, it will provide instructions to set up your API key
+8. When you run `download.py`, `download.sh` or `download.ps1`, it will provide instructions to set up your API token
-9. Set up API key
+9. Set up API token within the data portal and assign it to the CKAN_API_TOKEN environment variable.
+    You can create your API Token by browsing to your user page by clicking your name at the top of the Portal page.
+    Then click the API Tokens tab.
+    Enter a name for your token, then click "Create API Token".
+    Copy the generated token, and use it to populate the  CKAN_API_TOKEN environment variable.
+Note: the token will only be displayed ONCE when it is created, however you can create and delete as many tokens as you wish.
+10. Ensure the environment variable is set whenever you wish to download data from the data portal.
-10. Ensure you have sufficient storage available for your selected data to download.
+11. Ensure you have sufficient storage available for your selected data to download.
 Size requirements can be viewed in README.txt.
-11. Run `download.py`, `download.sh` or `download.ps1` again
+12. Run `download.py`, `download.sh` or `download.ps1` again
 12. The data should now download and checksum

 ### Common Issues and Problems